Jrotenberger/CBIRAutomation/README.md

  - NotPetyaVaccine vaccinates all Windows endpoints against the NotPetya Ransomware/Wiper.

  - Improved API Doc contains notes taken regarding the Response API.
 Dirty, but a useful WIP.

+ -ProcessIOCs will process a CSV file of IOC's by checking CB against each.
+The script digs into the events of results to get exact hit in a returned CSV report file with all the details of each hit.
+Capable of processing IPs, domains, MD5s, files/paths, and emails.
+Prompts user at initial phases to ensure proper functionality.
+Also has ability to ban all hashes in the IOC CSV by adding --banhashes command-line to execution.